 Reload systemd and kick off your new service:

-systemctl enable storagemount.service
+systemctl daemon-reload systemctl enable storagemount.service systemctl start storagemount.service

 Customizations